jerilmartin/infini8seo/README.md

 Content Factory is a production-grade SaaS platform that automates the entire content strategy and creation process.
 By providing just your business niche and value propositions, the system:

-1. **Phase A (Research Foundation)**: Executes deep market research with real-time Google Search data to generate 50 unique, structured persona/scenario data points
+1. **Phase A (Research Foundation)**: Executes deep market research with real-time Google Search data to generate a bank of structured persona/scenario data points tailored to your target volume
-2. **Phase B (Mass Production)**: Leverages those insights to concurrently generate 50 corresponding, high-quality, 1000-word blog posts
+2. **Phase B (Mass Production)**: Leverages those insights to concurrently generate up to 50 corresponding, high-quality, 1000-word blog posts based on the blog-type mix you choose

 ### Key Differentiators